fxfabio/tripmobnet/README.md

 # tripmobnet
-Open access data and code for TRip mobility network
+Open access data and code for Trip mobility network